Harbor View Plaza

 There is zero MLS or narrative indication of single-wall construction, which would also be structurally incompatible with the described high-rise concrete building type.
 This strongly supports that single-wall construction is not present.

-I searched for hotel pool, hotel rental program, hotel-managed units, and similar terms, but found none.
-Since short-term rentals are explicitly not allowed, a hotel rental pool is not applicable.
+I searched for hotel pool, hotel-managed, or similar rental-program language and found none.
+Because the remarks explicitly say short-term rentals are not allowed, a hotel pool cannot apply.

-I looked for mandatory participation language such as required rental programs, cannot opt out, or hotel pool obligations and found nothing.
-With STRs prohibited and no rental-pool references, mandatory pool participation is not supported.
+I looked for language about required participation, cannot opt out, or mandatory rental programs and found none.
+Since STRs are explicitly prohibited, mandatory pool participation is also false.

 Multiple listings are silent on tenure, but one clearly advertises the unit as 'Fee Simple,' and none use leasehold-related language.
 Thus, the building definitely has fee simple units; among the sampled 20 listings, at least 1 is confirmed FS and 0 are explicitly LH.